 If you are hoping to sell your home, you have likely already started compiling a to-do list to get it market ready.
 One thing you should not overlook in the selling process is your home’s curb appeal.
 Curb appeal refers to whether or not the overall aesthetics of your property from the street entices people to want to buy it.
 While prospective buyers probably won’t make an offer based on the outside alone, most buyers make the decision on whether or not they are interested in a property before even walking through the door.
-There are many different factors that create curb appeal for a house, and it’s important to pay attention to each one in order to create that lasting, positive first impression for potential buyers.
+There are many different factors that create curb appeal for a house.
+Whether you’re selling in the Lockhart real estate market or anywhere else, it’s important to pay attention to each factor in order to create that lasting, positive first impression for potential buyers.

 The front lawn is a big part of the curb appeal, and while you might feel like yours is a lost cause, getting the landscape ready for listing might be easier than you think.
 One place to start is the grass.
 If your grass is dead or you have dirt patches, start by seeding and scheduling a watering routine.
 The right amount of water alone might get you greener grass in just a couple of weeks.
 Trim any bushes or hedges near the house or on the property line, and have any low hanging branches trimmed back from the roof.
 This alone will create a cleaner looking property!